oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 deployment/stockmanager: updated
 ```

-If we have a look at the pods we'll see that the stockmanager pod has been restarted
+If we have a look at the pods we'll see that the stockmanager deployment has been restarted, and we have a new pod

 - In the OCI Cloud shell type
   - ` kubectl get pods`